dtudk/pythonsupport-page/docs/install/windows/automated.rst

 Verification and Quick Troubleshooting
 --------------------------------------
 To ensure that your installation is working correctly, please go through the following steps.
-Open up PowerShell again. if you see (base) next to your username, you can proceed.
+Open up PowerShell again. if you see ``(base)`` next to your username, you can proceed.
 If unsure see the image bellow:

 .. todo::
-    Insert image of the powershell with (base) next to the username
+    Insert image of the PowerShell with (base) next to the username

 Otherwise do the following:

 • Search for Miniconda PowerShell promt on your computer and open it up. (if you cannot find it, try to install Miniconda again)
 • After opening the Miniconda shell, type ``conda init`` and press enter.
-• Open up PowerShell again and verify that you now see (base).
+• Open up PowerShell again and verify that you now see ``(base)``.
 • Finally type ``idle`` in PowerShell and press enter.
 This should open up a new window in which you will able to run python code.

 Now ensure the following: